wtlin1228/lokalise-key-usage/README.md

 This tool can find all usages of lokalise keys.
 The output of this tool will be the input of dependency tracker.

+⚠️ This implementation only works for the following syntax, you could write your own to support your API or translation mark.

 ## Cases

 ### Simple